-We believe that horses can teach individuals the concept of unconditional love, improve their problem solving skills, social skills, language abilities, and also serve as a metaphor for people, places and challenges in their life.
+We believe that horses can teach individuals the concept of unconditional love, improve their problem-solving skills, social skills, and language abilities, and also serve as a metaphor for people, places, and challenges in their life.
 Developing and practicing these life skills challenges can be especially difficult for people with autism.

 Why the focus on autism?

 Data from April 2018 reports that as many as 1 in 59 children in the United States is diagnosed on the autism spectrum – this is 1.7% of the US population.
 These children are often characterized with poor social/communication skills, delayed language skills, obsessive or repetitive routines, physical clumsiness, and behavioral challenges.